steledama/nixos/README.md

 In my opinion, this would be the out-of-the-box configuration, serving as a starting point to structure it and add modules, hosts, users, etc. However, before proceeding with that, it's important to understand better and see an example of how to use Home Manager once installed in either of the two ways we just discussed.

 ## How to use system manager and home manager

+A this point we have a directory with all configurations files in it

 ## Version control on your configurations